spawnmarvel/learning-docker/prod-ish/rmq/rmq-x2-ssl/README.md

 ## Rmq x 2 ssl

-* Test with rabbitmq.config for auth backend, internal backend
+* Test with rabbitmq.config for auth backend, internal backend for migrating from advanced.config for server side.
 * Make cert that last for 10 years
 * Have fun